 Our General Practice Residency program has ten positions available each year.
 The faculty is is comprised of general dentists and specialists from the School of Dentistry and the local community.
 Craig R. Proctor, DDS, is the Director of the General Practice Residency program (GPR).
 The University of Utah School of Dentistry has two modern, fully equipped and staffed dental clinics to accommodate patients and residents.
 Residents also participate in rotations at the Community Health Centers of Salt Lake City and Montezuma Creek Dental Clinic.
 Multiple rotations form the foundation of clinical training and provide each resident with experience in rural and underserved communities.

-Rotations at the community Health Center dental office (a low income, sliding fee clinic) located off-site in Salt Lake City, and at the Greenwood Dental Clinic, are part of the residency year, as well as a one-month rotation at the Montezuma Creek Dental Clinic in Southeastern Utah.
+Rotations at the Community Health Center dental office (a low-income, sliding fee clinic), located off-site in Salt Lake City, and the Greenwood Dental Clinic, are part of the residency year, as well as a one-month rotation at the Montezuma Creek Dental Clinic in Southeastern Utah.
 A one-month rotation in Anesthesia and a two-week rotation in ENT Oncology are also part of the program.
 The University of Utah GPR program has accepted residents from virtually every state and Canada.

 Annual Salary for 2016–2017